 You are working in an ICU unit.
 Your patient is a 56-year-old male who you are admitting from the cardiac catheterization laboratory.
 He was admitted directly from EMS to the cath lab with an acute anterior wall myocardial infarction.
-The Left Anterior Descending artery just before the first diagonal was opened and stented with a 3.5 x 20mm stent.
-He is pain free and being admitted to the ICU secondary to his infarction.
+The Left anterior descending artery just before the first diagonal was opened and stented with a 3.5 x 20mm stent.
+He is pain-free and being admitted to the ICU secondary to his infarction.
 His vitals are P: 60 BP 154/92 R: 18 saturating at 98% on room air.
 He has no medical history prior to today.
-He has received Plavix, Heparin, Versed and Fentanyl in the lab.
-He is on a Nitroglycerin gtt at a rate of 20 mcgms/min.
+He has received Plavix, Heparin, Versed, and Fentanyl in the lab.
+He is on a nitroglycerin drip at a rate of 20 mcg/min.
 The nurse who gives you report says that he has been in sinus rhythm to sinus tachycardia at a rate of 80–110 for the duration of the procedure.
 You move him into the bed and place him on the cardiac monitor.
 The patient’s rhythm is below:

 Chances are, this will be a self-limiting arrhythmia.
 If the patient remains asymptomatic and hemodynamically stable, no treatment is necessary.